You can translate the document:

 Once the data source is created, create base views for that particular source.
 In order to do that click on the "Create Base View" option.

-The below image is an example of creating a base view over the MongoDB datasource.
+The below image is an example of a created base view over the MongoDB datasource.